-The Executive Risk Committee advises the GARCC in relation to risk management.
-Accordingly, the Executive Risk Committee is responsible for establishing and maintaining risk management measures that ensure the Group manages material risk.
-To this end, the Executive Risk Committee's key responsibilities are:
+The RACC advises the GARCC in relation to risk and compliance programs of the Group.
+Accordingly, the RACC is responsible for establishing and maintaining risk management measures that ensure the Group manages material risk and for monitoring compliance measures having regard to Australian Financial Services and Australian Credit Licence conditions.

+To this end, the RACC's key responsibilities are detailed below